 Your CV/resume and cover letter

 We receive hundreds of resumes for our job postings.
-Here are some tips about what attracts our attention as we take a look at your employment, education and experience:
+Here are some tips to help attract our attention:

-- Clearly identify which job posting you are applying for in your subject line by making reference to the JD number and job title.
+- Clearly identify which job posting you are applying for in your subject line by making reference to the job description (JD) number and job title.